 The best part?

-Insider Tip: Al’s Italian beef sandwich is one of the many delicious Chicago signature dishes you can try in Best in Chow Food Tour.
-Chicago Food Planet’s expert guides will share this and other must-have foods like deep dish pizza and Chicago-style hot dogs, all while giving you some background on what makes Chicago food great.
+Insider Tip: Al’s Italian beef sandwich is one of the many delicious Chicago signature dishes you can try in Iconic Foods of Chicago Food Tour.
+Chicago Food & City Tour’s expert guides will share this and other must-have foods like deep dish pizza and Chicago-style hot dogs, all while giving you some background on what makes Chicago food great.
 It’s an easy way to cross off items on your foodie wish list while learning more about this fantastic city.

-Harold’s Chicken Shack is such a Chicago staple that it’s been referenced in hip-hop hits by legendary rappers like Lupe Fiasco, Common, and Kanye West.
+Harold’s Chicken Shack is such a Chicago staple that it’s been referenced in hip-hop hits by legendary rappers like Lupe Fiasco and Common.